amruthavarshinitelu/Newspaper-Agency-Automation-Software/README.md

 # Newspaper-Agency-Automation-Software
-Project of Newspaper Agency Automation Software using Django
+Project of Newspaper Agency Automation Software using Django Below is a brief about project problem statement.CHeck out Software Requirement Specification(SRS) document for better understanding.
 # Problem Statement

 The local newspaper and magazine delivery agency has asked us to develop a software for him